hund-studio/server-tools/docs/README.md

 - A tool to run node js applications or similar.
 There are fantastic tools like PM2 which does that and it is not the goal of this repository.

+## To fix

+- Certificate issue for already generated vhosts

 ## Nginx manager

 ### Prerequisites